liquid-img

 Proposition 218 Notices

-The Irvine Ranch Water District (IRWD) is a public agency that provides water and sewer service.
-Our rates are based on the actual cost to provide water and sewer service to our customers and are based on the expenses included in IRWD’s budget.
-The IRWD Board of Directors adopted a two-year budget on April 24, 2023.
-The basis for the proposed rates is detailed in the Cost of Service Study and the draft appendixes and technical memos (which begin on page 159)The proposed rates will be effective June 26, 2023, and implemented beginning July 1, 2023, and July 1, 2024.
-As proposed, they are expected to increase the average residential bill by 9.9% per year.
-The increase is due primarily to uncontrollable pass-through cost increases from regional agencies that supply water, regional sewage, or energy services to IRWD, as well as inflation and increases in costs associated with continuing to provide the current high level of water and sewer service our customers expect.
-Information on how the rates are calculated is shown below.
+Irvine Ranch Water District is a public agency that provides water and sewer service.
+Our rates are based on the actual cost to provide water and sewer service to customers and are based on the expenses included in IRWD’s budget.
+The IRWD Board of Directors adopted a two-year budget on March 24, 2025.
+The basis for the proposed rates is detailed in the Cost of Service Study.
+The proposed rates for the two years, if adopted, will be effective June 23, 2025, and will be implemented on July 1, 2025, and July 1, 2026, respectively.

-A critical IRWD business objective is to keep costs, and therefore rates, as low as possible for our customers.
+A critical IRWD objective is to keep costs, and therefore rates, as low as possible for our customers.
 Even with the proposed increase, when compared with other agencies providing similar services in Orange County, IRWD’s rates are consistently among the lowest.

 To estimate your bill and learn how saving water helps keep your rates low, residential and landscape customers can use our Rate Calculator.
 Commercial, industrial, public authority and nonresidential customers, please contact Customer Service at 949-453-5300.